This week in lifelogging: Shadow the dream catcher, Navigate through real life and Microsoft smart bras

 If getting lost (not just in your dreams) is your forte, here’s the one thing you’ll need in order to lose that skill forever.
 Navigate, a company that specializes in technology software and garment design, desires to help wearers find their destination using integrated LED lighting and haptic feedback.
 With an accompanying app that stores relevant destinations and uploads turn-by-turn directions to the jacket, users can enjoy the walk to their destination without having to refer to Google Maps on their phones after every 30 seconds.
 Embedded with Navigate’s technology in the sleeves of the jacket, the lights indicate how far the wearer is to the next turn and the current stage of the journey, while vibrations alert the user of when to turn and in which direction.
 We’re excited to see what else Navigate has up their sleeves!

-SEE ALSO: This week in lifelogging: the miserable, the lovers and the haters
+SEE ALSO: This week in lifelogging: life in fast forward

 Read more: NAVIGATE jacket brings GPS to life with LED lights and haptic feedback and Smart Clothing Proves That Wearable Tech Can Be Fashionable, Too